Diganto007/New-Website/README.md

 # New-Website
-This is a new version. blacK & White version.
+This is a new version.
+Black & white version.
+This website is only for test.